-- 8 Minnesota Statutes, section 473.313 requires a master plan to be developed by each regional park 9 implementing agency in consultation with all affected municipalities.
+8 Minnesota Statutes, section 473.313 requires a master plan to be developed by each regional park 9 implementing agency in consultation with all affected municipalities.
 While the statute requires only one 10 master plan per regional park implementing agency, the Council requires individual master plans for 11 each regional park, park reserve, regional trail, and special recreation feature.
-Master plans prepared 12 by the regional park implementing agencies are critical in defining the specifics of acquisition, 13 development, and operation of regional facilities. - The plans include the regional park implementing agency's estimates of use and costs.
-The master plan process allows residents to participate in the development of the plan and other units of government to know what is planned for a park and how it affects them.
+Master plans prepared 12 by the regional park implementing agencies are critical in defining the specifics of acquisition, 13 development, and operation of regional facilities.

+- 14 The plans include the regional park implementing agency's estimates of use and costs.
+The master - 15 plan process allows residents to participate in the development of the plan and other units of - 16 government to know what is planned for a park and how it affects them.
 Collectively, these master - 17 plans form the regional park implementing agencies' part of the regional system plan.
 The Council - 18 reviews master plans for consistency with this Regional Parks Policy Plan and other Council policy - 19 plans.
 Inconsistent plans will be returned with comments to the regional park implementing agency, - which must revise and resubmit their plans to the Council.
-For a regional park implementing agency to receive a grant for acquisition or development through the Regional Parks Bonding Program, the - receive a grant for acquisition or development through the Regional Parks Bonding F proposed project must be consistent with a Council-approved master plan. - To inform demand forecasts, public engagement and equity analyses, the Council will provide agencies contextual information such as demographic data for the region and their jurisdictions, disaggregated - by race and ethnicity, household income, ability, age, educational attainment, and gender.
-This - 26 information will help identify communities who may be underserved by the Regional Parks System.
+For a regional park implementing agency to receive a grant for acquisition or development, the proposed project must be consistent with a Council- - 22 approved master plan.

+To inform demand forecasts, public engagement and equity analyses, the Council will provide agencies contextual information such as demographic data for the region and their jurisdictions, disaggregated by race and ethnicity, household income, ability, age, educational attainment, and gender.
+This

+26 information will help identify communities who may be underserved by the Regional Parks System.